Iqbal Theba on Land of Gold: Interview

 Land of Gold premiered at the 2022 Tribeca Film Festival on June 14, 2022 and is now available to watch on digital and on demand.
 Read our review of Land of Gold!

-Land of Gold (Film Review): “The Choice in Between” – Loud And Clear Reviews
+Land of Gold Film Review: “The Choice in Between” – Loud & Clear

-Nardeep Khurmi’s debut feature Land of Gold is a superbly acted meditation on home, life and family – not just the one we’re born into but the one we make for ourselves.
+Nardeep Khurmi’s film Land of Gold is a profound meditation on life and family: the one we’re born into and the one we make for ourselves.

 loudandclearreviews.com